 "...we’re following Jesus into loving, liberating and life-giving relationship with God, with each other and with the earth."

 Completing this questionnaire does not imply a grant request is approved.
 Grants with near-term installation plans will receive priority as it's the goal of the Solar Moonshot Program to get as much solar installed as quickly as possible to help mitigate the climate crisis.
-Available funds are limited and it's expected that this program's current budget will be fully subscribed by late Q4 2020.
+Available funds are limited.